Baseball in Israel: 2019 Tournament

+2021 Tournament

+Team Israel was runner-up of the 2021 European Baseball Championship, losing 9–4 in the championship game to Team Netherlands.

+2023 Tournament

+Team Israel finished in sixth place of the 2023 European Baseball Championship, having played to a 3–3 record during the tournament.

+Summer Olympics

 2020 Olympics qualifiers Africa/Europe Qualifying Event

 The Israeli team started strong at the September 2019 Africa/Europe Qualifying Event, by defeating all three 2019 European Baseball Championship medalists - world # 8 Netherlands, world # 16 Italy, and Spain, before losing to the Czech Republic.
 In its final game, Israel beat South Africa 11–1 in a game that was stopped in the 7th inning due to the mercy rule.
 Team Israel won the tournament with a 4–1 record.
 It thereby qualified to be one of six national baseball teams that competed in the 2020 Summer Olympics in Tokyo.
 First baseman/DH Danny Valencia batted .375 and led the tournament in runs (7), home runs (3), RBIs (9), walks (5), and slugging percentage (1.000), and starting pitcher Joey Wagman tied for the tournament lead with two wins, and led in complete games (1) and strikeouts (14) as he had an 0.56 ERA in 16 innings.

 Every member of the 24-member Team Israel that competed to qualify in the Olympics was Israeli, with four of the players native-born.
 The others made aliyah to Israel, under Israel's Law of Return, which gives anyone with a Jewish parent or grandparent or who is married to a Jew the right to return to Israel and be granted Israeli citizenship.
 Native-born Israeli team member Shlomo Lipetz observed: "There is no other country like Israel that carries an identity as it does with Jews around the world.
 We’re not the only team here with citizens that don't live in the country.
 There were other teams like Spain that had 22 Venezuelans and two Spaniards.
 But they didn't have that connection.
 This wasn't just a group of people, All-Stars who came together.
 It was people who all had a Bar Mitzvah.
 We were joking around that everyone will post their Bar Mitzvah photo."